Skip over main navigation

 Mental Health and social skills

 Mental health support is available when needed firstly through the Principal Maggie Fanning, who in addition to being a qualified teacher is a Registered Nurse with a Graduate Certificate qualification in Family Child and Adolescent Health.
-Brian Winter, a Registered Mental Health Nurse is working throughout the school day with students and is available fortnightly for family support meetings.

 Managing Problems